-Learn how a mindful approach can redefine your whole approach to creative expression.
+Learn how a mindful approach to photography can redefine your creative expression.

-Join us for a powerful week of exploring new ways of seeing and making photographs that come from a more personal and intimate place.
-We will learn to harness intuition, quietness, spirituality and even introversion, as creative forces in our art and photography.
+Join us for a powerful week exploring new ways of seeing and making photographs that emerge from a more personal and intimate place.
+We will learn to harness intuition, spirituality and even introversion, as creative forces in our art, life and photography.
 We revitalize our creativity by exploring the relationship between subject, camera and self.
-By cultivating simplicity with purpose and vision, we will create more powerful, as well as more personal photographs, supporting the concept that a photograph is not ‘taken’ but ‘made’.
-We will put more depth and meaning in our photos by becoming more in touch with our inner selves, then use that awareness to deepen the connection with our chosen subject; whether person, place, or thing.
+By cultivating simplicity with purpose and vision, we will create more powerful, as well as more personal photographs, supporting the concept that good photographs are not ‘taken’ but ‘made’.
+More depth and meaning are encoded into our work by becoming more in touch with our inner selves, then using that awareness to deepen the connection with our chosen subject; whether person, place, or thing.

 Creative Mindfulness is a challenging invitation to redefine not only what is personally suitable subject matter but our whole approach to creative expression.
-Inspiration will be sparked by a balance of conversation, meditation, sharing previous photos, critiques, writing exercises, readings, poetry or whatever means necessary.
-Numerous photographic exercises and assignments are site specific and concerned with both internal and external experience and growth.
+Inspiration will be sparked by a balance of group discussion and talks, sharing work-in-progress, critiques of assignments, personal feedback, writing exercises, readings, poetry and even meditation morphing into action.

-Through a calculated series of photo exercises, personal assignments and daily field trips, we will increase visual awareness while clarifying our approach, making images that are both deeply personal and more meaningful.
-Insightful and powerful photographs will be created by cultivating simplicity and by developing the power of intuition, fueled by the proper balance of contemplation and decisiveness (be mindful/act now).
+Through a calculated series of daily photo exercises and assignments, we will increase visual awareness while clarifying our approach, making images that are both deeply personal and more meaningful.
+Insightful and powerful photographs will be created by cultivating simplicity and by developing the power of intuition, fueled by the balance of contemplation and decisiveness (be mindful/act now).
 We will also pay attention to lighting, composition, depth-of-field and exposure issues but don’t be scared- this is not a technical workshop!
-Much practical advice is given in these areas but more importantly we practice using this information to make more meaningful images.
+Much practical advice is given in these areas but more importantly, we practice using this information to make more meaningful images.

 All image credit ©Douglas Beasley